kfitz/presentations-old/reclaim.md

 # ahaahahhahahahahaahahahahhaahahha

-Note: It turned out to be five years, which I don't know what I'd have done if I'd have known that at the time.
+Note: It turned out to be almost five years, which I don't know what I'd have done if I'd have known that at the time.
 But even given the deeply naive view of the scholarly publishing process that I was still clinging to at the time, I was antsy.
 I had Things to Say.
 And I was tired of waiting for my stuff to find its way to an audience.
 And one afternoon I was procrastinating by searching online for some old friends from grad school and I ran into this website that one of them had!
 It was one of those blog things!
 And it was funny, and smart, and people were reading it.
 And I knew they were reading it because they were responding to posts in the comments.
 And I thought, "oh man, that's *it*."

 ![Screenshot of Planned Obsolescence, 2002](images/plannedobs-old.png)